-As noted above, the fact that philosophy texts lend themselves to different levels of interpretation and understanding allows philosophy faculty to cross-list courses between the 200 and 300 levels, and engage students who may be along a varying continuum of intellectual abilities, including non-majors and majors alike.
+As noted above, the fact that philosophy texts lend themselves to different levels of interpretation and understanding allows philosophy faculty to engage students who may be along a varying continuum of intellectual abilities, including non-majors and majors alike.
 The discussion driven format of philosophy courses exploits the varying degrees of student intellectual abilities for collective benefit - often more advanced students expose less advanced students to central issues and ideas in a way that can be easily understood by the less advanced student.
 Class discussion is not simply vertical (between students and teacher), but quite often horizontal as well (between students).
 Some of our most effective learning takes the horizontal form.
-Finally, in terms of grading and assessing student work, philosophy faculty employ different expectations regarding student work depending on the whether the student is registered at the 200 or 300 level, even while assigning the same texts and assignments to all students.
-In this way, philosophy faculty are able to use a single class to expose a range of students to philosophical thinking without diluting or weakening the rigorous expectations that we have for our majors.